 The VPN Router and VPN Accelerator both performed very well in testing.
-The VPN Accelerator now holds the record for the fastest VPN router I have ever tested, at over 104 Mbps download speed (256-bit OpenVPN).
+The VPN Accelerator was able to hit speeds over 100 Mbps, which is quite fast for a VPN router.

 I was also very impressed with the custom firmware (Sabai OS) which is based on Tomato.
 Sabai OS offers many advanced features such Gateways, which allows you to selectively route every device on your network, a kill switch, and a very user-friendly interface.
 The support was also excellent and very responsive to my questions.

 - Powerful enough to handle VPN encryption without slowing to a crawl

 - Can group router users for efficient management